pierrediedhiou/cybersecurity-journey/glossary.md

 than originally permitted.
 In Meterpreter: getsystem
 - **Path** — The part of a URL that points to a specific file or page on the web server (ex: /about/team)
+- **Proxy** — In Burp Suite, an intercepting proxy that sits between the browser and web server, capturing and allowing modification of all HTTP/HTTPS traffic
 ## Q
 - **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
 Can be exploited